 Copyright issues can be notoriously complex and nuanced.
-The Scottish Council on Archives is delighted to be working with Dr Ellie Pridgeon who will be delivering a series of webinars to help demystify the topic.
-The series will feature practical examples and case studies to help those who manage archive collections to approach copyright quandaries with greater confidence and clarity.
+The Scottish Council on Archives is delighted to be working with Dr Ellie Pridgeon to deliver a series of webinars to help demystify the topic.
+The series features practical examples and case studies to help those who manage archive collections to approach copyright quandaries with greater confidence and clarity.

 Session One: Introduction